Local-global principles for multinorm tori over semi-global fields: Abstract

 \section{Abstract}

-Let $K$ be a complete discretely valued field with the residue field $\kappa$ algebraically closed or a finite field.
+Let $K$ be a complete discretely valued field with the residue field $\kappa$.
+Assume that cohomological dimension of $\kappa$ is less than or equal to $1$ (for example, $\kappa$ is an algebraically closed field or a finite field).
 Let $F$ be the function field of a curve over $K$.
 Let $n$ be a squarefree positive integer not divisible by char$(\kappa)$.
-Then for any two degree $n$ abelian extensions, we prove that the local-global principle holds for the associated multinorm tori with respect to discrete valuations.
+Then for any two degree $n$ abelian extensions, we prove that the local-global principle holds for the associated multinorm torus with respect to discrete valuations.
 Let $\XX$ be a regular proper model of $F$ such that the reduced special fibre $X$ is a union of regular curves with normal crossings.
 Suppose that $\kappa$ is algebraically closed with $char(\kappa)\neq 2$.
-If the graph associated to $\XX$ is a tree (e.g. $F = K(t)$) then we show that the same local-global principle holds for the multinorm tori associated to finitely many abelian extensions where one of the extensions is quadratic and others are of degree not divisible by $4$.
+If the graph associated to $\XX$ is a tree (e.g. $F = K(t)$) then we show that the same local-global principle holds for the multinorm torus associated to finitely many abelian extensions where one of the extensions is quadratic and others are of degree not divisible by $4$.